markrobinson85/knowledge/document_systray/README.rst

 * Optimize refresh of content in modal
 * Feature documents related to currently open model.
 * Documents with the same name don't work correctly in the modal's side menu.
-* Add option to choose which pages/categories can be viewed in the modal window.

 Credits
 =======